 - acceptance of that offer by the owner; and

 - valid consideration from the owner, allowing the builder to rectify the defects rather than suing the builder for damages.

-If the contract is for domestic building work, the section 8 warranties will apply and the owner can also sue for damages in breach of them.
+If the contract is for domestic building work, the section 8 warranties will apply and the owner can also sue for damages for breach of them.